enlihhhhh/credit_card_prediction/README.md

    - Introduction to Dataset (Background information and Problem Definition)
    - Data Engineering (Data wrangling, EDA, and Data insights)
    - Core Analysis (Machine Learning models and new techniques learnt)
-   - Conclusion and Outcome (Data driven insights and recommendations)a
+   - Conclusion and Outcome (Data driven insights and recommendations)

 ### Models used
 1. Decision Tree